pressreset/Post-Automations/README.md

 This only works on MacOS, and I have only tested it on BigSur and Monterey.

 ### Installation
-1. Download a copy of this repo as a ZIP.
-Click the green Code button at the top right of the page, then Download ZIP.
+1. Click the green Code button at the top right of the page, then Download ZIP.
 2. Extract the files into a folder.
 3. Following the path names provided in the zip file, copy postcat.py into:
    ```
    /Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Deliver/
    ```
-4. Copy the Post Automations from Documents into "Documents".
+4. Copy the Post Automations directory into "Documents".
    ```
    ~/Documents/Post Automations/
    ```